keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 As you inhale, the diaphragm flattens.[^4]This flattening allows the lungs to fill with air.
 Your ribs expands because your internal organs are hesitant, and slow, to move as the diaphragm pushes against them.
 That is why the ribs expand to make room for air in the lungs.[^5]

-Physical Therapist Jessica Reale noted, “During inhalation as the diaphragm flattens to allow the lungs to fill with air, the diaphragm will ‘pull’ slightly on each of those attachments, effectively giving you a gentle mobilization.”[^6]
+Physical Therapist Jessica Reale noted, "During inhalation as the diaphragm flattens to allow the lungs to fill with air, the diaphragm will ‘pull’ slightly on each of those attachments, effectively giving you a gentle mobilization."[^6]

 > The diaphragm is what makes your belly lift, and your ribs expand, as you breath in.

-But for me, as a chest breather, I’m not really relying on my diaphragm as much as say, a “belly breather” might.
+But for me, as a chest breather, I’m not really relying on my diaphragm as much as say, a "belly breather" might.

 How we breath hugely impacts our nervous system.
 So, let’s talk about the nervous system before we get into the other stuff.